olson-sean-k/plexus/README.md

 let face = mesh.face_mut(key).unwrap().extrude(1.0).unwrap();
 ```

+Plexus avoids exposing very basic topological operations like inserting
+individual vertices, because they can easily be done incorrectly and lead to
+invalid topologies.
+Instead, meshes are manipulated with higher-level
+operations, like extrusion and joining.

 ## Geometric Traits

+Meshes support arbitrary geometry for vertices, edges, and faces (including no
-Meshes support arbitrary geometry via optional traits.
-Implementing these
+geometry at all) via optional traits.
+Implementing these traits allows more
-traits allows more operations to be supported, but only two basic traits are
+operations to be supported, but only two basic traits are required: `Geometry`
-required: `Geometry` and `Attribute`.
+and `Attribute`.

 ```rust
 use nalgebra::{Point3, Vector3};